jaykay12/tech/_posts/2020-9-21-java-collections.md

   - Contains unique keys.
   - Useful if you have to search, update or delete elements on the basis of a key.
   - Map doesn't allow duplicate keys, but you can have duplicate values
-  - Map can't be traversed, conversion into Set using keySet() or entrySet() method is required.
+  - Map can't be traversed, conversion into Set using keySet() or entrySet() method, if required.

 `HashMap`: Implementation of Map, but it doesn't maintain any order